Fire Simulation | 3D Visual Effects | Autodesk

 Industrial Light & Magic

-For a recent King Kong film, the ILM VFX team was challenged to simulate many natural phenomena, including fire, water, weather and wild environments of unusual vegetation.
+For a recent King Kong movie, the ILM VFX team was challenged to simulate many natural phenomena, including fire, water, weather, and wild environments of unusual vegetation.

 Image courtesy of Industrial Light & Magic, © 2016 Warner Bros.
 Ent, all rights reserved

-Learn to emit fire from an object in Autodesk Maya 3D modelling, animation and visual effects software.
+Learn to emit fire from an object in Autodesk Maya 3D modeling, animation, and visual effects software.

 This video series will get you started with Bifrost, Autodesk Maya’s visual programming environment.

 Yes.
-Various computer animation programs – such as Autodesk Maya – have the ability to simulate fire for entertainment media without the cost, labour, risk and physical damage of filming real fires.
+Various computer animation programs—such as Autodesk Maya—have the ability to simulate fire for entertainment media without the cost, labor, risk, and physical damage of filming real fires.

-The building industry also uses fire simulation software, where architects, safety engineers and others simulate fire to analyse its impact on buildings and infrastructure.
-For example, the National Institute of Standards and Technology’s software program FDS and Smokeview simulate fire to help predict fire spread patterns and formulate evacuation plans.
+The building industry also uses fire simulation software, where architects, safety engineers, and others simulate fire to analyze its impact on buildings and infrastructure.
+For example, the National Institute of Standards and Technology’s software programs FDS and Smokeview simulate fire to help predict fire spread patterns and formulate evacuation plans.

-You can simulate fire in animation with specialised 3D animation software (US site) to simulate the behaviour of smoke, gases and fire.
+You can simulate fire in animation with specialized 3D animation software to simulate the behavior of smoke, gases, and fire.

-For fire simulation, the artist inputs variables such as the flame shape and size, density, intensity, colour, flame radius, spread angle, speed, temperature, turbulence and lifespan.
+For fire simulation, the artist inputs variables such as the flame shape and size, density, intensity, color, flame radius, spread angle, speed, temperature, turbulence, and lifespan.
 The simulation also accounts for the fire’s surroundings, such as the temperature and movement of the surrounding air.
-Artists can also combine the fire with other corresponding effects like smoke, sparks and explosive destruction.
+Artists can also combine the fire with other corresponding effects like smoke, sparks, and explosive destruction.